-Interest on borrowings under the Company's revolving credit facility is calculated using the London Interbank Offered Rate ("LIBOR").
-Current expectations are that the use of LIBOR will be discontinued as a benchmark interest rate by mid-2023.
-The expected discontinuation of LIBOR will require the Company and its lenders to transition from a LIBOR measurement to an alternative benchmark interest rate.
-The transition from LIBOR to another benchmark rate or rates could have an adverse impact on the cost of borrowings by the Company under its revolving credit facility that currently uses LIBOR as a benchmark rate.
-The potential effect of any such change in cost of borrowing under the Company's revolving credit facility cannot yet be determined, but the Company does not expect it to have a material impact on the Company's financial condition and results of operations.
-The Company does not expect any impact on the cost of borrowings under its fixed interest debt as a result of an expected transition from a LIBOR measurement.
+Interest on certain borrowings under the Company's revolving credit facility is calculated using the London Interbank Offered Rate ("LIBOR").
+LIBOR will be discontinued as a benchmark interest rate by mid-2023.
+The discontinuation of LIBOR will require the Company and its lenders to transition from LIBOR to a new benchmark interest rate, the Secured Overnight Financing Rate ("SOFR").
+The Company believes that the transition to SOFR will not have a material impact on the Company's financial condition and results of operations.